Semantic Density, Algos & Gamestop: This Time It's Different | ETF Trends

 I’m not suggesting that somehow there’s something nefarious going on here.
 What I’m trying to point out is that social media — which includes the curation algorithms of TikTok, Reddit, Robinhood, Amazon, Netflix, etc. — is designed not to do anything good for you (the consumer) but to keep you engaged on the platform you happened to launch from your phone.
 Nearly by definition, this leads you down a funnel into which it is very difficult to return.
 Once your TikTok feed is full of stock tips, it’s nearly impossible to get rid of them.
 Once you start following /r/WallStreetBets, you’re going to get the most sensational, clickbait posts bubbled to the top of your window: Go deep, Go narrow, Stay engaged.
 And do it in a market designed to take those few seconds of attention and execute on them.

 When I was back trading OpenFund with a great team of good friends (one Matt Hougan included), we were playing on this and didn’t even realize it at the time.
-We were, in our way, investment theater: designed to catch the attention of a message-board obsessed market.
+In our way, we were investment theater: designed to catch the attention of a message-board obsessed market.
 If we launched today, we’d probably launch on TikTok.
 Please read that as contrite, not crowing.

 So What?
 Big Deal

 This may not be a world you have any interest in exploring.
-But it’s this shift in how information moves and is processed is changing markets, and to deny it’s existence — and it’s seemingly inevitable rise to a kind of information delivery primacy — is folly.
+But it’s this shift in how information moves and is processed that is changing markets, and to deny its existence — and it’s seemingly inevitable rise to a kind of information delivery primacy — is folly.

 Note: Never long or short GME. @DaveNadig on Twitter.
-And why note, @ETFDave on TikTok?
+And why not @ETFDave on TikTok?